andkret/Cookbook/README.md

 <br>

 ## If You Like This Book & Need More Help
-Check out my Data Engineering Academy and personal Coaching at LearnDataEngineering.com
+Check out my Data Engineering Academy at LearnDataEngineering.com trusted by over 1,000 students!

 **Visit learndataengineering.com:** [Click Here](https://learndataengineering.com)